Carly Patterson: Recording

 On February 4, 2008, Patterson signed a recording contract with MusicMind Records, a Chicago-based label.
 Her single "Temporary Life (Ordinary Girl)" was released on iTunes on March 25, 2008.
 Her debut album Back to the Beginning was scheduled for release August 5, 2008.
 However, the CD was not released until more than a year later, on August 25, 2009, and in the interim, Patterson released another single, "Time to Wake Up", on iTunes on February 19, 2009.

 On September 10, 2008, a remixed version of Patterson's "Temporary Life (Ordinary Girl)" was played on the Bobby Bones Show.
 The mixed version featured the new artist Captain Caucasian, a pseudonym for Bobby Bones.

 Patterson's song "Here I Am" was featured on the second season of the ABC Family series Make It or Break It, which focused on the lives of teen gymnasts striving to make it to the Olympic Games.

 Personal life

 On January 21, 2012, Patterson became engaged to strategy consultant Mark Caldwell.
 They married on November 3, 2012, in Dallas, Texas.
-After struggling with infertility, the couple had three children.
+They have three children.

 Honors and awards

 Patterson was chosen for the USA Gymnastics Hall of Fame in 2009.
+She was inducted to the International Gymnastics Hall of Fame as a member of the Class of 2024.